-Neighbourhood Plans give local communities more control over the type, location, size, pace and design of development in their area.
+Neighbourhood Plans give local communities more control over the type, location, size and design of development in their area.
 Once ratified by the community through a referendum, these Plans become part of the development plan for the area and must be taken into account when planning applications are determined.

 On August 11, 2014, Winchfield Parish Council decided to go ahead with the creation of a Neighbourhood Plan for Winchfield.
 Over the ensuing months, which involved consultation sessions with the whole community, the team worked diligently to draw up the Plan documents.

 Our thanks go to everyone who responded to the Pre-Submission Consultation on the Winchfield Neighbourhood Development Plan which ended on April 29, 2016.
 Following this consultation, the Parish Council as the ‘qualifying body’ amended the Plan and submitted it to Hart District Council which carried out a further consultation which closed on September 2, 2016.
 Following the six-week public consultation, the proposed Plan was submitted for independent examination.

 The Examiner's Report was received on October 4.
 Andrew Ashcroft MRTPI concluded: "The Plan proposes a series of policies and seeks to bring forward positive and sustainable development in the plan area.
 There is a very clear focus on safeguarding local character and promoting distinctive housing development.
 It also includes a series of Watch Points.
 The Plan has been significantly underpinned by community support and engagement.
 It is clear that all sections of the community have been actively engaged in its preparation.
 Subject to a series of recommended modifications set out in this report I have concluded that the Winchfield Neighbourhood Plan meets all the necessary legal requirements and should proceed to referendum."